mhamdan91/Spine_segmentation/README.md

 ### Repo breakdown
     1- checkpoints folder: contains sample checkpoints and new checkpoints are stored here.
-    2- data_files folder: contains the data files which are images and masks 3- model folder: contrain the u-net model
+    2- data_files folder: contains the data files which are images and masks.
+    3- model folder: contrain the u-net model.
-    4- utils: contrains a helper .py file for visualization and the data loader .py file 5- main.py : is a runnable python file that allows users to run train or visualize predictions of the u-net model 6- training.py: a callable python file invoked by run.py to run the training or visualization code.
+    4- utils: contrains a helper .py file for visualization and the data loader .py file for loading/pre-processing data from disk
+    5- main.py : is a runnable python file that allows users to run train or visualize predictions of the u-net model.
+    6- training.py: a callable python file invoked by run.py to run the training or visualization code.

 ### Process pipeline